NidhayPancholi/slashbot/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

+* This encompasses:
-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+- The utilization of sexualized language or imagery, as well as any form of sexual attention or advances.
-* Trolling, insulting or derogatory comments, and personal or political attacks
+- Engaging in trolling, making insulting or derogatory comments, and launching personal or political attacks.
-* Public or private harassment
+- Participating in public or private harassment.
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+- Disclosing others' private information, such as physical or email addresses, without their explicit consent.
-* Other conduct that could reasonably be considered inappropriate in a professional setting
+- Any other behavior that could reasonably be deemed inappropriate in a professional setting.

 ## Enforcement Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Community leaders bear the responsibility of elucidating and upholding our standards of acceptable behavior.
+They will judiciously undertake corrective action that is both appropriate and fair in response to any behavior perceived as inappropriate, threatening, offensive, or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders possess the authority and duty to eliminate, modify, or decline comments, commits, code, wiki edits, issues, and other contributions that deviate from this Code of Conduct.
+They will communicate the rationale behind moderation decisions when deemed appropriate.

 ## Scope

-This Code of Conduct is applicable in all community spaces, extending to instances where an individual officially represents the community in public domains.
-Instances of such representation include using an official e-mail address, posting through an official social media account, or serving as a designated representative at online or offline events.
+This Code of Conduct applies universally across all community spaces, encompassing situations where an individual formally represents the community in public domains.
+Examples of such representation comprise the use of an official email address, sharing content via an official social media account, or acting as an appointed representative in online or offline events.

 ## Enforcement Guidelines